 The following image shows office 365 best practices security in a graphical format that can be used by security teams as a basic checklist.

 Microsoft 365 has anti-malware programs in place, but you can increase its functionality by allowing it to block suspicious malware.
 Follow these steps to ensure maximum efficiency and minimum damage from malware laden emails or sharing of potentially malicious links across Office desktop apps:

 Email rules for ransomware

 Add conditional rules for certain attachments with extensions known for ransomware spread.
 For instance, attachments with macros would be added as file extensions such as dotm, docm, xlsm, xla, xlam, sltm, xll, pptm,ppam,sldm.
 In order to create such conditional rules, go to Exchange – mail flow – Rules – Create a new rule and add conditions such as exceptions or notify the recipient with a message.
 This could be a reminder that they have been sent a mail with macros.
 You may want to add multiple rules under this category to utilise Microsoft Office 365 help your business protect against ransomware.

 If a threat actor gains access to email inbox, they can easily forward emails to forward sensitive information.
 Create a mail flow rule to stop auto forwarding.

-Increase anti-phishing protection by refining the Office 365 threat management settings.
+Increase protection against phishing attacks by refining the Office 365 threat management settings.
 Go to Office 365 admin portal, select Security – Threat management – Policy – ATP anti-phishing – Default policy.
 Click on Impersonation – edit that should take you to editing window.

 - You can then define anti-phishing impersonation conditions that would alert you, move message to junk folder or redirect messages to other mail address.
 For instance, the following screenshot shows an example of domain to protect.
 Partners, vendors and third-party domains can be added under custom domains list.